 Jamie’s artwork attempts to make a connection between the vibrant urban energy of Toronto and its iconic symbols and locations.
 The images play with the juxtaposition of abstraction and urbanity, with a realistic undertone.

-Starting with the Hoffman Process 30 years ago, Jamie’s journey has led him to where he finds himself today.
+Starting with the Process 30 years ago, Jamie’s journey has led him to where he finds himself today.
 In the trio of awareness, will, and action, Jamie finds action to be the most important step to take.
 Taking action truly has fostered his growth in the area of his creativity and personal life.
+Discover Jamie MacRae’s art and his cityscapes of Toronto.
+Learn more about his artist’s journey.
+Finally, discover more about Jamie MacRae’s journey through the Process and beyond as a Process teacher.

 Jane Jacobs moved from the US to Toronto in 1968, bringing her vision and many skills as an urban planner to Toronto.
 Her work helped shape the city in numerous ways